What is SERC?

 - Biogenomics through applications of genomic tools in ecology.

-- Lead development and implementation of Citizen Science linked tightly to the Smithsonian’s and SERC's research networks and partnerships.
+- Lead development and implementation of Participatory Science linked tightly to the Smithsonian’s and SERC's research networks and partnerships.

 - Develop facilities and manage SERC’s site on Chesapeake Bay as a unique research platform and model for landscape sustainability, integrating research, education, and stewardship for environmental resources.